 A person charged with Robbery under N.J.S.A.
 2C:15-1 faces a second degree crime.

 Furthermore, the crime may be graded as a first degree offense if in the course of committing the theft the actor attempts to kill anyone, or purposely inflicts or attempts to inflict serious bodily injury, or is armed with, or uses or threatens the immediate use of a deadly weapon.

 First degree crimes are punishable by ten years to twenty years New Jersey State Prison.
 Second degree crimes are punishable by five years to ten years New Jersey State Prison.

-NJ Criminal Defense Lawyer Michael Smolensky, Esquire, knows how to protect his clients.
-Mr. Smolensky can provide consultations on all cases regarding robbery and theft.
-Call Now—(856) 812-0321.
+New Jersey Criminal Lawyer Michael A. Smolensky, Esquire, knows how to protect his clients.
+Mr. Smolensky can provide confidential consultations in all cases involving Robbery under N.J.S.A.
+2c:15-1.